Your Commissioner - Your Voice

 b) Directors (Area Manager)

 The pay structure for an Area Manager is based on the NJC determined flexible duty Area Manager salary rates (development and competent) together with the equivalent operational allowance to that of the Chief Fire Officer and Deputy Chief Fire Officer for operating under the continuous duty system.
-The current annual salary range is £76,587, to £83,124.
-Both postholders are full time employees on a permanent employment contract.
+The current annual salary range is £86,501 to £93,854.
+All postholders are full time employees on a permanent employment contract.

 c) Statutory Management Functions

-The Authority’s Treasurer and Monitoring Officer are not direct employees of the Authority.
-The individuals who fulfil these roles are employed by Office of the Police & Crime Commissioner for Cleveland respectively and are subject to their own Pay Policy Statement.
+The Authority’s Treasurer and the Monitoring Officer are not direct employees of the Authority.
+The individuals who fulfil these roles are employed by the Office of the Police and Crime Commissioner for Cleveland and the Office of the Police, Fire and Crime Commissioner for North Yorkshire respectively and are therefore not included in this Pay Policy Statement.

 4.2 Increases and Additions to Remuneration

-The Chief Fire Officer has an annual review in March with the Police Fire and Crime Commissioner which follows the Service’s Personal Development & Performance Review (PDPR) process and is used to determine level of progression up the pay scale.
+The Chief Fire Officer has an annual review with the Police, Fire and Crime Commissioner which follows the Service’s Personal Development and Performance Review (PDPR) process and is used to determine level of progression up the pay scale.
 This could range from no movement to a shift at an accelerated rate (maximum 2 points) based on assessment of expected progress against objectives and outcomes.

-Area Managers are placed in development phase upon appointment and receive the associated development rate of pay.
-Once all their role requirements have been assessed as having been achieved, competence is deemed to have been demonstrated and the Area Manager competent pay rate is applied.
+Area Managers are placed in development phase and are expected to complete a development folder.
+Once all their role requirements have been assessed as having been achieved, competence is deemed to have been demonstrated.

 4.3 Bonuses